adamwong246/adamwong246.github.io/_src/pages/aboutMe.md

 ### freak flag

-A social network and dating app for "weird" people.
+A gamified social network and dating app for "weird" people.

 ### dotfiles